 - Smaller positions reduce impact of one bad trade on overall portfolio

 A novice option seller mistake is to utilize 80-90 even 100% of the capital in their account to hold positions.
 This often results in being forced out of their positions on even the slightest hiccup in the market in order to account for small increases in margin requirements.
 It’s playing all offense, no defense.

 The leverage available to you with futures options can be a wonderful gift but it can cut both ways.
-Holding adequate cash reserves is a big step in managing that leverage responsibly.
+Novice investors tend to concentrate on potential profits and place less focus on protecting their downside.
+Experienced option sellers do the opposite.
+Holding adequate cash reserves is a big step in managing the gift of leverage responsibly.

 With that done, you can better concentrate on scoring goals, runs or touchdowns in your portfolio.
 Because when it’s your net worth, your income, your retirement or a future for your kids and grandkids, you’re playing for a championship every year.

 * Using margin and leverage to your advantage is a key concept of The Complete Guide to Option Selling 3rd Edition.
 To get your copy now, go to www.OptionSellers.com/book .